ruoyuwang1995nya/VoltCraft/README.md

 ```
 In this case, we are going to use LAMMPS as the simulation tool.

-Next, we are going to calculate the diffusion coefficient $D$ of lithium ion (Li^+) from the mean square displacement of Li^+ ions over a certain period of time.
+Next, we are going to calculate the diffusion coefficient $D$ of lithium ion (Li<sup>+</sub>) from the mean square displacement over a certain period of time.
 The following json file is created to specify the calculation settings:

 ```json
 {